 Red Crow Mi'kmaq reservation, 1976: By government decree, every Indian child under the age of 16 must attend residential school.
 In the kingdom of the Crow, that means imprisonment at St. Dymphna's.
 That means being at the mercy of "Popper", the sadistic Indian agent who runs the school.

-Follows the life of Canadian First Nations boy, Saul Indian Horse, as he survives residential school and life amongst the racism of the 1970s.
+Follows the life of Native Canadian Saul Indian Horse as he survives residential school and life amongst the racism of the 1970s.
 A talented hockey player, Saul must find his own path as he battles stereotypes and alcoholism.

 A bi-racial menage a trois drenched in surrealist urban skank.
 Maytag, a reservation displaced Mi'gMaq, latches onto the only other Indian within light years of the city only to have her ...
 See full summary »

 Set in a dystopic metropolitan hellscape: a spiritually exhausted and destitute Mi'gMaq man has resolved to assimilate into the ruling culture.
 He visits a surgical clinic - the display ...
 See full summary »

 A small-time comedian with big dreams takes a job as the opening act at The Pearl, the hottest strip club in Ohio.
 He hopes to further his career, but there is a danger with the town's most...
 See full summary »